Zequez/logseq-vault/pages/Publishing What I Write on LogSeq.md

 	- Load journal pages into Hugo
 	- Create welcome page to site on LogSeq; use as Index
 	- Customize theme to what I actually want
-	- Publish on Github Pages as replacement of my current site at zequez.space
 	- Share on Possibility Village; ask for feedback and proposals.